-Catechins - Reduces incidence of cancer, Reduces tumors, Reduces mutations, Reduces oxidation by active oxygen, Lowers blood cholesterol, Inhibits increase of blood pressure, increase of blood sugar, Kills bacteria, influenza virus, Fights carcinogenic bacteria, Prevents halitosis.
+Catechins - Reduces incidence of cancer, Reduces tumours, Reduces mutations, Reduces oxidation by active oxygen, Lowers blood cholesterol, Inhibits increase of blood pressure, increases blood sugar, Kills bacteria, influenza virus, Fights carcinogenic bacteria, Prevents halitosis.

 Caffeine - Acts as diuretics

 Theanine (a kind of amino acid) - Gives green tea its delicious taste

 Vitamin B Complex - Aids carbohydrate metabolism.

 Tea & Cancer